software-architects/software-architects-website/_posts/2016-12-02-TypeScript-Angular-Resources.md

 ## Other Resources

 I could go on and on with resources about modern web development.
-The web is full of high-quality video tutorials, blogs, eBooks, etc. However, the content mentioned above is free and
+The web is full of high-quality video tutorials, blogs, eBooks, etc. However, content and tools mentioned above are free and a great way to get started.
+Have fun!